 If you or someone you know are experiencing a crisis or psychological emergency after business hours, please dial 911, or contact Crisis Services at (716) 834-3131, or go to your local hospital’s emergency room.
 In addition Medaille College Public Safety can be reached at 716-880-2911.

-Counseling Services are free of charge to all registered, matriculated Medaille students.
-Individual counseling services are available to address a wide range of concerns and/or problems.
+Student Counseling Services are available free of charge to all registered, matriculated Medaille students.
+Student Counseling is located in the Wellness Center at 117 Humboldt Parkway.
+Individual and group counseling services are available to address a wide range of concerns and/or problems.

-Medaille Counseling Services utilizes a short tem model of individual counseling.
+Medaille Counseling Services utilizes a short term model of individual counseling.
+You and your assigned counselor will discuss how frequently you will be seen.

 - The need to be seen more frequently than bi-weekly